 Stage 4: Individuation

 No two runners are the same.
-While the general a process that has both physical and and development apply to everyone, each runner has a unique formula for reaching their full potential that is different in its details.
+While the general rules of training and development apply to everyone, each runner has a unique formula for reaching their full potential that is different in its details.
 The individuation stage of the journey toward mastery is all about tweaking universal best practices to make the process work better for you.

 Use your training log to identify patterns of cause and effect in your training.
 Pay particular attention to how specific inputs—such as workout types—affect your fatigue level, fitness markers, injury risk, confidence, and enjoyment of training.
 When you feel you need more of something, try doing more, and if you feel you need less, or something different, try that.